What To Do If Your Tumbler Barrel is Leaking

 This is normal.

-Inspection: We frequently inspect the lids of our barrels by pressing on them in the very center.
-You will be able to tell if a lid is wearing thin.
+Lid Inspection: Before we place a lid on a tumbler barrel we press in the center of the lid with firm finger pressure.
+With experience, you will be able to tell if a lid is wearing thin.
 It will be flexible in the center.
 We usually have an extra lid on hand to replace a lid that has worn thin.

 Steve Hart, the author of Modern Rock Tumbling, explains how to significantly prolong the life of tumbler lids in his book.
 We followed his suggestion and show the results in the accompanying photos.
 Here is what we did...